Marcelh1/fanx/README.md

 - MySensors
 - Bootloaders

-# Standalone version
-The "standalone" is the most basic version to communicate with the ventilation unit, after powering the USB dongle, it will stay in "clone mode" for 5sec, when you press a button on the RF15 remote control, the addresses will be cloned.
-If no button pressed within 5sec, it will use previous stored address in eeprom.
-The addresses will be stored in eeprom so that it is not forgotten during power off.
-Open a terminal to see the debug messages, use settings: **9600bps,none,8,1**.
-If the FAN speed is changed by the stock remote, it will report that FAN speed has been changed.
-Use the function: **radio.tx_orcon(uint8_t fan_speed)** to transmit a new FAN speed.

 # Firmata version
 The "Firmata" version is able to communicate with home automation systems like "Home Assistant".
 You have to configure it like this:
 ```